Associate in Applied Science Degrees

 The School of Nursing program provides hands-on experience working on a simulated mannequin capable of emulating real-life situations—everything from going into cardiac arrest to giving birth.
 Clinical experience solidifies skills and knowledge learned in the classroom, and caring instructors will guide you through every step of the program.

 100% of our School of Nursing grads pass the national exam to become a RN and 100% of our grads are employed in the field.
-The School of Nursing plans to be nationally accredited by the Accreditation Commission for Education in Nursing (ACEN) by the end of the year.
+The School of Nursing has candidacy status from the Accreditation Commission for Education in Nursing (ACEN) and will soon be nationally accredited.

 Nursing is one of the fastest growing occupations available and demand for nurses will always be steady.
 Plus, it is one of the highest paying careers for an associate degree.

 Registered Nurses (RN) provide total patient care under the jurisdiction of a physician or dentist.

 Positions are available in hospitals, clinics, nursing homes, physicians' offices, and home healthcare.

 By 2020, it is estimated that 80% of nursing jobs will require a bachelor’s degree.
 Southwestern Michigan College has articulation agreements with nursing schools in Michigan and Indiana so that you can make a seamless transition into a bachelor’s program.